 The most obvious one is if they’re working as a dual agent.
 While this is somewhat unusual, it’s legal in most states for an agent to represent both the buyer and the seller if they choose.

-If the agent is coaching both teams, it seems unlikely either would get the attention or advocacy they deserve, leading to sacrificing the best price or property they could get if the agent was solely focused on just one client in the transaction.
+If the agent is coaching both teams, it seems unlikely that either would get the attention or advocacy they deserve, leading to sacrificing the best price or property they could get if the agent was solely focused on just one client in the transaction.

 Another conflict would be if an agent is trying to steer you in a different direction than you’re comfortable with or outside the parameters you’ve thoughtfully set.
-Some examples are pushing you to look at homes outside of your price range, or advising you away from a co-op because they’re more difficult to close on.
+Some examples are urging you to look at homes outside of your price range, or advising you away from a co-op because they’re more difficult to close on.

 15. Gauge connections

-A mark of an experienced agent is how well-connected they are to their industry and the resources they have in their network.
+A mark of an experienced agent is how well connected they are to their industry and the resources they have in their network.

 “Agents know everyone — we know contractors, we know appraisers, we know banks, we know anyone you would need to know as a homeowner.
 You need a plumber, we know someone,” says Davis.
 Make sure that if you need a reference or a hookup while purchasing a home, your agent is willing and able to be that liaison.